|

 The United States senate reluctantly votes to purchase Alaska from

-On 1 March 1867, Nebraska is admitted into the Union as the thirty-seventh
+on 1 March, Nebraska is admitted into the union as the thirty-seventh state.

-state (beyond the colonial settlement area, the Nebraska Territory had been
+Lying beyond the initial colonial settlement area, the Nebraska territory

 |